-Though SPF and DKIM are mostly familiar technologies, it’s important to understand that neither SPF or DKIM, on their own, have anything to do with the “from address.”
+Though SPF and DKIM are mostly familiar technologies, it’s important to understand that neither SPF or DKIM, on their own, have anything to do with the From address, which is what humans typically see on an email.
 This is why phishing, spoofing, Shadow IT and other unchecked/misuse of domains run rampant today.
 There are very few controls that prohibit bad actors from sending an email as you.
 The primary control to observe and restrict email domain usage is DMARC.

 The following examples illustrate the alignment relationship: